himasz/booknotes/system-design/understanding-distributed-systems/part02/README.md

 This model is more suited for strong consistency than Raft, because read/write responsibilities are split between head and tail and the tail need not contact any other node before answering a read response.

-'''The trade-off, though, is that writes need to go through all nodes.
+The trade-off, though, is that writes need to go through all nodes.
 A single slow node can slow down all the writes.
-In contrast, Raft doesn't require all nodes to acknowledge a write.'''
+In contrast, Raft doesn't require all nodes to acknowledge a write.

 In addition to that, in case of failure, writes are delayed until the control plane detects the failure & mitigates it.

 There are a few optimizations one can do with chain replication: